professorbeautiful/CTDesignExperimenter/README.md

 contexts,
 * ... enable and encourage others to extend the new design.

 This package is under development, with two active branches.
 The commit with tag v0.5, from August 2013, demonstrated viewing classes and instances within a browser using [shiny](http://www.rstudio.org/shiny), and running and displaying one clinical trial.
-The package name was CTDesignExplorer.
+The package name was CTDesignExplorer at that time.

 The organization of the user-selectable elements has undergone a major refactoring in the period Sept 2013 - Jan 2014.
 Further information on the previous version is later in this README.